How histamine intolerance affects your running

 What seems like an allergy response with exercise is often linked to something called Histamine Intolerance.
 Histamine is a compound that certain cells release in response to inflammation, allergic reactions or injury.
 Histamine is released when the body perceives additional physical or mental stress, which can occur with running.
 It’s an immune response that occurs in all animals, which opens up your blood vessels so that the proper “helpers” can come in and attack foreign threats in the affected tissue.
-The compound has a number of different effects on the body, and often produces the signs of seasonal allergies, skin itching or a rash.
+The compound has several different effects on the body and often produces the signs of seasonal allergies, skin itching or a rash.

 So, one way to determine if your symptoms are histamine-related is to try a low-histamine diet for a week or so.
 Histamine levels increase on foods and drinks that are fermented, highly processed with preservatives or foods that become leftovers.
 Alcoholic beverages, citrus fruits, and processed meats are common culprits for triggering reactions.
 (Histamine is one of the reasons why some people tend to get red or flushed when drinking alcohol!)

-Foods that are naturally high in histamine, or trigger release of histamine include:
+Foods that are naturally high in histamine or trigger release of histamine include:

 - Fermented or bacterially-ripened products (kefir, kombucha, yeast, sauerkraut, vinegar)

 - Aged cheese

 - Canned foods